Octavius-Dante/Tetra-Proxima/CAPM-DAY-7/Readme.md

 <summary> 1.
 Add mta.yml file </summary>
 </br>
 </br>

 1. MTA - multi target application which is an advance version of manifest.yml file which we used in the past
 2. we use SAP provided CLI for MTA, this is pre-installed in BAs, the tool is called <b>mbt</b>
 3. First we run command cds add mta
+4. Now we need to add ui module simialr like SRV module

 </br>
 </br>